Promoting and taking action together for sustainable management of the environment, natural resources, and farming within the Capertee Valley.

 We'll have a theme around farming, land management, or the environment for each 'circle', but come along and ask any question.
 Grab a coffee, pull up a chair, have a chat, and meet someone new.
 Please check dates and details as ocassionally out topics mean we don't meet at From the Paddock!

 A series of events: Two cultural experiences looking at resources from the land, as well as Wiradjuri language, local history, and traditional stories.
 Observe a cultural burn and learn about its benefits.
-Participate in ceremony about water, the connection it makes between Peoples and the life it distributes.
+Participate in a ceremony about water, the connection it makes between Peoples and the life it distributes.

 We are restoring this public reserve on the bank of the Capertee River.